EmanueleMirante/EmanueleMirante/README.md

 ### I'm currently:

-Research Fellow at UNISA:  The grant focuses on the study of anomaly detection techniques for monitoring via IoT sensors of patients with chronic conditions.
+Research Fellow at UNISA:  The grant focuses on the study of anomaly detection techniques for monitoring via IoT sensors vital data of patients with chronic conditions.